 With such a variety of environments, wildlife, and scenery Alaska is truly a wonder of the natural world, and luckily one that doesn’t require international travel for U.S. travelers.
 Although I managed to spend most of my time in Alaska seeing the sights, I did find some time to fit in a bit of work to inspect our wonderful and remote lodges and get aboard our many comfortable small vessels.
 The AdventureSmith team is happy to discuss your options there if you have interest in a trip to Alaska this year or next.

-This Alaska cruise review was written by an AdventureSmith Explorations crew member.
-Read all our Alaska Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.
+This Alaska cruise and land tour trip review was written by an AdventureSmith Explorations crew member.
+The Catalyst is also featured on our curated list of Alaska charter cruises and is perfect for a full boat charter.
+Read all our Alaska Trip Reviews for more firsthand insights, or contact one of our Adventure Specialists to learn more about our Alaska trips: 1-877-620-2875.